From Training to Self-Employment in Just 1.5 Months: A Machine Embroidery Case from Kharkiv

 Skills4Recovery aims to ensure that inclusive vocational education and training becomes systemic by promoting practices that remove learning barriers and strengthen transitions to employment or self-employment.
 Within the project, the National Assembly of People with Disabilities of Ukraine (NAPD), in cooperation with Christoffel-Blindenmission Christian Blind Mission e.V.
 (CBM), documents and communicates such cases as evidence-based examples of effective solutions.

-What Made This Case Work
+What Exactly Made This Case Work

 An accessible entry point to learning.
 Clear information and prompt consultations enabled the learner to take the first step.